killerqueen2007/IXL-EDITOR/README.md

    Toggle on **Developer Mode** in the Extensions page.

 4. **Install the Extension**
-   Simply **drag and drop** the downloaded extension file into your browser window.
+   - **Drag and drop** the unzipped extension folder directly into your browser window.
+   - Alternatively, click **Load unpacked**, navigate to the folder, and select it to complete the installation.

 5. **Enjoy!**
    Visit **IXL** and the extension should be ready for use.